 This way, the teams can give inputs into each other’s work constructively.
-Developers can pitch design ideas and designers can refine the developed designs before finalizing them.
+Developers can send pitch decks with their design ideas and designers can refine the developed designs before finalizing them.
 Setting up a communication channel also helps break the ice and create a friendly environment that is receptive to feedback.

 However, ensure that all communication occurs respectfully and everyone’s opinion is respected.
 Any sort of disrespect or tiff may lead to tricky situations.

 2. Set Expectations Early